 The many small initiatives such as using LED bulbs, sensor-controlled lights in bathrooms, toilets and corridors, Nordic Ecolabelled cleaning products to the extent possible, we naturally have a constant focus on.
 We also use linen from Vraa Dampvaskeri, which is ISO 14001 and EMAS certified.

-The small actions also means something for our globe.
+The small actions also means something for our globe, and we can all do something.

 To preserve the history and the local culture, we have chosen to use old furniture and other old things either from the place or from the local area as interior, where it could make sense.
 Among other things, we were so lucky in relation to Vesterhede Church's 100th anniversary in 2010 to have the opportunity to acquire one of the long church pews of 4m.
 It now stands and decorates and is made useful at the same time in our entrance, and I am each day reminded of my childhood, where we very often visited the church on Sundays and subsequently had Sunday coffee at my grandparents'.